One of life’s great mysteries is why Americans instinctively ‘get’ doing large stuff.

 The concept of intermodal transport is deceptively simple but without it, the global supply chain would be very different.

 Goods leave the production line, loaded onto pallets, which are loaded into containers.
 The container is closed and transferred by road to a port, where it is stored with other containers until the ship is ready.
 The container joins the thousands of others and is loaded into the hold of a waiting container ship.
 To make things even quicker still, modern container ships don’t have hatch covers, just efficient bilge pump.

-It is an intricate and finely choreographed routine but underpinning it’s success is the concept of intermodalism; using several modes of transport to move a single load, without excessive handling.
+It is an intricate and finely choreographed routine but underpinning its success is the concept of intermodalism; using several modes of transport to move a single load, without excessive handling.
 The container remains sealed and handled as one, whether it is being transported by road, rail or ship.
-The goods themselves are handled a minimum of times, more handling equals higher cost and lower speed.
+The goods themselves have handled a minimum of times, more handling equals higher cost and lower speed.

 The desire to minimise handling has resulted in ISO containers, pallets, shrink wrapping and palletised roll cages for example; modern logistics.